A bill to provide that silencers be treated the same as long guns.

 114th Congress (2015–2017)

-This bill was introduced on November 4, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 4, 2015, in a previous session of Congress, but it did not receive a vote.

 Nov 4, 2015